thefuzz25/Alt_Portfolio/_posts/2022-04-30-Forget-the-Noun,-Do-the-Verb.md

 ---
 layout: post
-title: My Summer at Salesforce
+title: Forget the Noun, Do the Verb
 thumbnail: salesforce-sf.jpeg
 ---
 ### Who am I?